dcraderdev/AirBnB/oldREADME.md

     {
       "message": "Validation error",
       "statusCode": 400,
-      "errors": {
+      "errors": [
-        "review": "Review text is required",
+        "Review text is required",
-        "stars": "Stars must be an integer from 1 to 5", }
+        "Stars must be an integer from 1 to 5",
+      ]
     }
     ```